 Day 1: Arrival Day

-Travel to the Golden Vale of Tipperary, visit the Rock of Cashel, wander over to Lough Gur, and stop at Adare Village.
-This day includes evidence dating back to Neolithic times.
-Bear witness to Ireland’s largest stone circle.
+Spend a scenic day traveling to the Golden Vale of Tipperary, which is a tranquil rural area of Ireland known for its extensive dairy farming.
+Visit the Rock of Cashel, wander over to Lough Gur, and stop at the heritage center at Adare Village.
+This day includes evidence of structures dating back to Neolithic times.
+You’ll also visit Ireland’s largest stone circle.

 After breakfast, head to Quin Abbey, Craggaunowen, the famous Bunratty Castle, and Folk Park.
 Enjoy an evening dinner show at the Corn Barn with Irish music, song, and dance!
 Marvel at the karst topography at Burren.
 Begin at the Burren Perfumery, featuring scents from the local flora, then head off to visit the famous Ailwee Cave, the iconic Poulnabrone Dolmen, Caherconnel Ringford, and end up at the majestic Cliffs of Moher to stand 700 feet above the turbulent Atlantic Ocean!